isidore/AgileTechinicalCoaching/Coaching CheatSheet.md

 14) Small steps
  - small steps for code
- - don't skip the steps in your though process
+ - don't skip the steps in your thought process